In formula () above c

 |

 To understand the transformations in the above formulae, the following should be noted.
-Let be the number of atoms of type i in a compound/mixture, that is the number of moles of element i in a mole of material, and the proportion by weight of that element.
+Let i be the number of atoms of type i in a compound/mixture, that is the number of moles of element i in a mole of material, and i the proportion by weight of that element.
 We have the following relation:

 so that we can simplify expressions in the following way: